-Financial assets with fixed or determinable payments that are not quoted in an active market are classified as loans and receivables.
+Financial assets with fixed or determinable payments that are not quoted in an active market are classified as loans and c) Held-to-maturity investments

 Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method.
 Gains and losses are recognised in profit or loss when the loans and receivables are derecognised or impaired, and through the amortisation process.